 Editing and resizing your photos

 Firstly, you will need to check the size of your images.
 If they're taken straight from a camera or are supplied to you, they may well be very large.
 But what is too large?
 Well, it depends on where it's going to be displayed on the site.
-A general rule of thumb is to make sure no image is any bigger than 1000px in width and 1000px in height.
-However, certain images, such as the website’s background image or full-width slideshow images will need to be bigger.
+A general rule of thumb is to make sure no image is any bigger than 1000px in width and 1000px in height, unless you can ensure the file size will be kept to a minimum.
+However, certain images, such as the website’s background image or full-width slideshow images will often need to be bigger.

 Avoiding common mistakes with image sizing